Elvincth/capacitor-plugin-lightsensor/README.md

   try {
     //Initialize the sensor with some settings
     await LightSensor.init({
-      SensorDelay: SensorManager.SENSOR_DELAY_UI, //Optional for android only Default is SENSOR_DELAY_FASTEST });
+      SensorDelay: SensorManager.SENSOR_DELAY_UI, //Optional for android only Default is SENSOR_DELAY_NORMAL });

     //Register onLightSensorChanged listener